Do Current Language Models Support Code Intelligence for R Programming Language?: Methodology

-\textbf{Code Generation} aims to generate a code snippet from a given natural language description. \citet{ridnik2024code} purposed AlphaCodium which performed well on code generation benchmark.
+\textbf{Code Generation} aims to generate a code snippet from a given natural language description. \citet{ridnik2024code} proposed AlphaCodium, which performed well on the code generation benchmark.
 The model is given as input a description written in natural language, and the goal is to generate the code that corresponds to the description.
 Developers often take code from blogs, posts, articles, and other websites and adapt it to their context.
-The code task generation task is important as it provides a better replacement solution by generating these codes for users based on natural language descriptions.
-We select code generation to assess the capabilities of the models for a different category of code intelligence task (natural language to Code task).
+The code generation task is important as it provides a better replacement solution by generating code for users based on natural language descriptions.
+We select code generation to assess the capabilities of the models for a different category of code intelligence tasks (natural language to Code task).
 As there is no code generation for R, we will follow the HumanEval~\cite{humanevaluating} dataset, which is in Python.
 We use MultiPL-E~\cite{MultiPL-E} to evaluate the LLM's performance on R. MultiPL-E~\cite{MultiPL-E} is a multi-language benchmark that translates the HumanEval dataset from Python into 18 other programming languages.
-We sample 20 completions per prompt at temperature 0.2 with top-p 0.9 following~\cite{MultiPL-E}.
-Note that typically 50 is needed to compute Pass@1 but~\citet{MultiPL-E} reports that 20 completions would give a stable estimate for the Pass@1 score.
-Note that due to a lack of training data for code generation in R, we will run the experiments in a zero-shot paradigm, meaning that the models will not be fine-tuned for this task.
-Instead, we only ask the model to generate code without showing an example (i.e., zero-shot).
+We sample 20 completions per prompt at temperature 0.2 with top-p 0.9 following~\cite{MultiPL-E} for zero-shot samples.
+Note that typically 50 is needed to compute Pass@1, but~\citet{MultiPL-E} reports that 20 completions would give a stable estimate for the Pass@1 score.

+We also run the expressions in the few-shot setting to compare different prompting techniques as well.
+We conducted one, three, five, and ten-shot experiments following the greedy approach (0 temperature) under three different prompting approaches: simple R, BM25~\cite{BM25}, and embedding-based using voyage-code-3 model.
+The details are discussed in Section~\ref{sec:rq5-results}.